Forrr added emphasis in yourrr worrrds, speak with rrrolling R's to show yourrr contrrrol overrr yourrr dominion.

 Live Action TV

-The Seventh Doctor in Doctor Who turned this into an art form.
+The Seventh Doctor in Doctor Who turned this into an art form as a means of underlining Sylvester McCoy's status as the first Scottish Doctor.
 Which led to extreme Narm when he had to face The Gods Of Rrrragnarrrok.

 In the Granada TV Sherlock Holmes series, Jeremy Brett, as Holmes, occasionally trills his Rs for emphasis.